starvagrant/toh/toh.markdown/the_culinary_black_arts.md

 The next week was amongst the most interesting in my life.
 As a journal writer and long observer of townsfolk, I noticed strange expressions on the faces of particular people.
 Smiles and frowns exchanged places on faces.
 Awkward strutting seemed to have come into fashion, for a few women looked about a dozen years younger and fifty pounds lighter.
 Something had clearly erased a decades worth of packaged hi-carb food.
 Prominent men looked nervous, geeks looked smug and confident.
 Sometimes these things were accompanied by a change of physical appearance, in other times there seemed to be no apparent cause.

 The most memorable of these occasions was my invitation to a Wednesday night Bible study, something not seen since there had been three preachers in town.
 It was run by Amanda Ashton, of all people, who spoke eloquently of Biblical passages on love.
-And her baked from scratch chocolate chip cookies were so delictable as to make one believe that yes, there was a God and He did love us.
+And her baked from scratch chocolate chip cookies were so delectable as to make one believe that yes, there was a God and He did love us.
 It was every bit as inviting as our Sunday church service had been repelling.

 It was the next day that proved to be the most memorable.
 Thursday had always been a particularly involved day for me, it was my casino day.
 Casino day on Thursday was lightly attended as most were waiting for Friday paychecks.
 But Thursday held a certain allure for those that could save up for it.